 “Yo, snake eyes!”
 The Mage declared as he entered, with a noticeable lack of goatee, “Your brews really do work!
 I’ll be damned, they work better than the official stuff!
 We’re back for more!”

 But what greeted the party at the very front was a strange girl in seemingly wet robes — there were self-luminous yellow studs across her stylish hooded shawl.
 There was a cloying darkness underneath her hood, exposing only a wide smile, messy locks of hair, and two silvery-yellow eyes.
 Her skin was a sharp shade of lavender — enough to glisten in the afternoon light.

 And in the back of the shop, Aya had the bags of sleep deprivation underneath her eyes.

 “Welcome back, customers.”
 The strange girl raised a finger to her cheek and winked.
 “Would you like a potion, some herbs, or… me?”

 “Oh for the love of god please stop doing that—” Aya buried her face in her hands.
 “I’m going to actually lose my mind.”

 “What’s wrong, Master A~yaaaaaa~?
 Do you not like it when I treat others the same way I treat you?”

 The party looked at each other, slightly bemused by the show.
 The priestess looked especially excited to see another girl of her approximate age.
 “Wow, another girl!” she said, reaching out to shake the strange girl’s hand.
 “I’m Katrine!
 What’s your name?”

 The strange girl giggled and shook the moth’s hand.
-“Silvia.
+“Svilia.
 I look forward to seeing you in your dreams.”